Targum Onkelos: Ritual use

 In Talmudic times, readings from the Torah within the synagogues were rendered, verse-by-verse, into an Aramaic translation.
-To this day, the oldest surviving custom with respect to the Baladi-rite prayer of the Yemenite Jews is the reading of the Torah and the Haftara with the Aramaic translation (in this case, Targum Onkelos for the Torah and Targum Jonathan ben 'Uzziel for the Haftarah).
+To this day, this old custom survives with the Yemenite Jews, who still read the Torah and the Haftara with the Aramaic translation (in this case, Targum Onkelos for the Torah and Targum Jonathan ben 'Uzziel for the Haftarah).
 The custom to read the Aramaic Targum each Shabbat in the synagogue during the reading of the weekly Torah portion was eventually abandoned by other communities, and eventually codified in the Shulhan Arukh (Orach Chayim §145:3) who did not encourage its practice, saying that they do not understand the meaning of its words.

 Where the custom is to read the Aramaic Targum during the public reading of the Torah on Sabbath days, the story of Reuben and the second "Golden Calf" episode are read but not translated, as they involve shameful events.
 Similarly, the Priestly Blessing is read but not translated, since the blessings are only to be recited in Hebrew.

 The reading of the Targum, verse by verse, in conjunction with the Torah that is read aloud on Shabbat is not to be confused with a different practice, namely, that of reviewing the entire Torah portion before the commencement of the Shabbat, and which practice has its source in the Babylonian Talmud, and which the codifiers of Jewish law have ruled as Halacha.
 Berakhot 8a-b states, "Rav Huna bar Yehuda said that Rabbi Ami said: A person should always complete his Torah portions with the congregation.
 The congregation reads a particular Torah portion every Shabbat, and during the week prior to each Shabbat, one is required to read the Bible text of the weekly portion twice and the translation once."
 Here, the reference is to completing the reading of the Torah portion at home or in the beth midrash, along with others, reading in tandem, during which reading each verse is repeated twice; once by the reader himself, followed by a repetition of the same verse by the entire group, and lastly by the initial reader himself, who cites the Aramaic Targum of Onkelos.

 The days in which the Torah portion was read depended largely upon custom.
 Some had it as their custom to break down the reading into two days.
 Among Yemenite Jews, Wednesday mornings were given over to the first half of the Torah portion, while Thursday mornings were given to the second half.
 Others read the entire Torah portion on Thursday mornings, while others on Thursday nights.